nandita0401/US-Job-Market-Analysis/README.md

 The datasets were cleaned using Python and prepared in Tableau for visualization.

 **Data Cleaning & Preparation**: The raw population dataset had separate columns for each year, which were reformatted into a structured table.
-The unemployment dataset contained monthly data, which was aggregated into yearly averages.
+The unemployment dataset contained some unrelated data, which was removed.
 This ensured that both datasets could be joined on Year in Tableau.

 **Visualizations in Tableau & Insights**